nginxinc/nginx-ingress-workshops/Rancher/docs/rdt/readme.md

 	- Uncheck the box next to Traefik
 	- Click apply and allow RDT to finish loading

-- Once this process finishes you will have a base cluster  with no ingress or Load balancer defined to work with.
+Once this process completes you will have locally created a clean Kubernetes cluster, with no ingress controller or load balancer defined.

 #### Add two K8s focused extensions to VSCode